 Linnaeus University in Växjö, Sweden

-Linnaeus University is the second largest university in southern Sweden (about 3.5 hours by train from Stockholm and two hours from Copenhagen) with campuses in Växjö and Kalmar.
-Växjö has a full range of cultural life in its museums, theatre, cathedral and concert hall; it is the center of the area known as the Kingdom of Crystal since many world-class glassworks are located there.
-Kalmar, one of the older cities in the nation, is located on the southeast coast of Sweden.
-Students have full access to a curriculum in humanities, social sciences, media and design, education, peace and development studies, European/Scandinavian studies and Swedish language.
-Courses in computer science, information systems, math, mechanical engineering and physics are also available.
+Linnaeus University is the second largest university in southern Sweden, located about 3.5 hours by train from Stockholm and two hours from Copenhagen with campuses in Växjö and Kalmar.
+Växjö has a full range of cultural life in its museums, theater, cathedral and concert hall; it is the center of the area known as the Kingdom of Crystal since many world-class glassworks are located there.
+Kalmar, one of the oldest cities in the nation, is located on the southeast coast of Sweden.
+Students have full access to a curriculum in humanities, social sciences, media and design, education, peace and development studies, and European/Scandinavian studies all taught in English, as well as Swedish language studies.
+Courses in computer science, information systems, math, mechanical engineering, physics, business and economics are also available.

 Junior or senior standing; GPA 3.0 preferred.